Alt text: A couple is sitting together, smiling while looking at a paint color swatch, with a ladder and painting supplies in the background.

 Yes!
 WebGL and Unity allow for interactive stereograms where users can adjust angles.

-Categories: 3D art creation, video illustration, optical illusions, Blender tutorials, concealed imagery, Tags: 3D art, Wonder Eye, Blender maxims, optical illusions, video art, concealed imagery, stereograms, visual artifices, depth perception, video design
+Categories: 3D art creation, tech illustration, optical illusions, Blender tutorials, hidden imagery, Tags: 3D art, Wonder Eye, Blender maxims, optical illusions, tech art, hidden imagery, stereograms, visual tricks, depth perception, tech design

 videographer for hire